The graphics have been updated for the Storm (pictured above), but the specs remain the same as the model we tested below.December 2021

 Our Analysis and Test Results

-Silverton Colorado based Venture snowboards has manufactured the Storm splitboard for many years.
-The current version is a highly evolved ride.
-Compared to earlier editions, weight has been reduced and firm snow performance has increased.
-Soft snow performance is excellent, especially considering this is capable all-mountain ride.
-Venture has a done a great job creating a super fun all-mountain splitboard that should be on nearly everyone's shopping list.
+Venture snowboards based in Silverton, Colorado has manufactured the Storm splitboard for many years.
+The current version is a highly evolved ride that continues to get lighter.
+The company has also fine-tuned its Straight-Line Rocker, essentially flat (no rocker and no camber) between the inserts with rocker starting just outside the inserts.
+Its soft snow performance is excellent, yet the all-around abilities of the board are not sacrificed.
+Venture has a done a great job of creating a super fun all-mountain splitboard from 100% renewable energy, and it should be on nearly everyone's shopping list.

 Venture has a well-deserved reputation for manufacturing quality boards.
 Holding up the Storm, the two skis were perfectly aligned with zero noticeable gaps between them.